 Pupils who satisfactorily complete the course of study, as required by the governing School Board, and whose work is satisfactory in relation to the pupil's ability, shall be promoted.
 Please see the WJUSD Parent Handbook for information about retention.
 A student may be promoted to the ninth grade, but due to certain circumstances, may not be allowed to participate in the Promotion Ceremony.
 The 8th Grade Promotion Ceremony is a privilege, not a right.
-Promotion Criteria will be communicated to all students at the beginning of the school year.
+The current promotion criteria will be reviewed with all 8th grade students at the beginning of the school year and communicated to families multiple times throughout the year.